yuseow/GCP_Certs_Notes/data_engineering/data_engineering.md

 - Query INFORMATION_SCHEMA (its a metadatabase containing information about all other databases and tables) to get a sense of the performance of the jobs and how our queries are running over time.

 **BQ Views**
+In BigQuery, a view is essentially a virtual table created by a query.
+Unlike physical tables that store data, views do not store data themselves.
+Instead, they represent the result of a query and can be queried against as if they were tables.
+This "query within a query" functionality makes views particularly useful for presenting a specific view of the data without altering the underlying tables.
+They provide a level of abstraction and can be used to restrict access to certain data, thus enhancing data security and management.

 1. Standard views: standard see the tables views, executes the underlying query-on-demand and show a virtual table representing stored SQL queries
 2. Materialised views: cached query results for faster performance, good for queries that are often used. automatically updated when base tables changes
 3. Authorised views: grant a specific view of the tables, control data access by excluding sensitive details. shares query results, not the raw data with the specified users